iandow/call-for-service/docs/src/data.md

 Having additional headers is fine.

+## Postgres Setup

+If you have not already done so, install a Postgres database, create a new user for it, and ensure it can be accessed by vagrant.
+To open postgres to everyone, add "host all all 0.0.0.0/0 trust" to pg_hba.conf and "listen_addresses = '*'" to postgresql.conf.

+Copy `vagrant/files/credentials.py` to `cfs/webapp_credentials.py` then edit change the username, password and address so it can connect to your Postgres server.
+When you're done it should look like this:

+    creds = {
+    'SECRET_KEY': 'SECRET_KEY',
+    'DEV_DB_NAME': 'cfs',
+    'DEV_DB_USER': 'testuser',
+    'DEV_DB_PASSWORD': 'password',
+    'DEV_DB_ADDRESS': '192.168.0.2'
+    }

+Then create a cfs database in postgres if you haven't already.

 ## Running the load command

 From the command line, in the top level directory of this repository, run: